Pension and National Insurance for carers

 There are two ways that you can get credits for your National Insurance record as a carer:

-For every week that you receive Carer’s Allowance, an automatic Class 1 contribution or ‘credit’ will be made to your National Insurance record equal to 1/52th of the amount that is needed to make a qualifying year that year.
-So in 2018/19, that will be £116.
-If you receive Carer’s Allowance for the 2018/19 full year, an amount of £6,032 will be captured on your record and that year will become a qualifying year for the purposes of calculating the state pension.
+For every week that you receive carer’s allowance, an automatic Class 1 contribution or ‘credit’ will be made to your National Insurance record equal to 1/52th of the amount that is needed to make a qualifying year that year.
+So in 2019/20, that will be £118.
+If you receive carer’s allowance for the 2019/20 full year, an amount of £6,136 will be captured on your record and that year will become a qualifying year for the purposes of calculating the state pension.

-Not all carers will qualify for Carer’s Allowance.
-If you cannot claim Carer’s Allowance and get automatic National Insurance credits, you might be able to claim ‘standalone’ National Insurance Carer’s Credits instead.
-If you qualify for the Carer’s Credit, you will be credited with Class 3 National Insurance contributions.
+Not all carers will qualify for carer’s allowance.
+If you cannot claim carer’s allowance and get automatic National Insurance credits, you might be able to claim standalone National Insurance carer’s credits instead.
+If you qualify for the carer’s credit, you will be credited with Class 3 National Insurance contributions.
 However this will not be automatic and you will have to apply for these credits.
-Because of this not everybody who is entitled to Carer’s Credit benefits from it.
+Because of this, some people do not apply and so although they are entitled to carer’s credit they do not actually benefit from it.

-You should note that Carer’s Credits only give Class 3 National Insurance credits, whereas if you are claiming Carer’s Allowance you will be credited with Class 1 National Insurance credits.
+You should note that carer’s credits give Class 3 National Insurance credits, whereas if you are claiming carer’s allowance you will be credited with Class 1 National Insurance credits.
 Both Class 1 and Class 3 credits count towards the state pension (previously basic and additional state pension) and bereavement benefits, however Class 1 credits also count towards contribution based job seeker’s allowance, contribution based employment and support allowance and maternity allowance.

 - You are looking after someone who refuses to claim disability benefits or who finds it extremely difficult because of their condition.
 For example, this might apply if you look after someone with a mental illness.